andrew-weisman/andrew-weisman.github.io/index.md

 ### Selected projects

-[Statistical analysis of cell interactions:](./statistical_analysis_of_cell_interactions.md) Developed a method to determine whether immune cells were interacting in multiplex immunofluorescence images of lung cancers
+[Statistical analysis of cell interactions:](./statistical_analysis_of_cell_interactions.md) Developed a method to determine whether immune cells were interacting in multiplex immunofluorescence images of lung cancer

 [Gene importance in pediatric cancers:](./gene_importance_in_pediatric_cancers.md) Developed a method to identify the genes that best discriminate between pediatric cancers using gene expression data